YangLab/CIRCexplorer2/docs/about/faq.md

 Q: What is the criterion to define high-expressed/high-confidence circular RNAs.

 A: There is no common rule to define which circular RNAs belong to high-expressed/high-confidence circular RNAs.
 In practice, we use circular RNA fusion junction cutoff (**RPM≥0.1**, RPM: Reads Per Million mapped reads) to define them.
 This cutoff was used in our previous [Cell paper](http://www.sciencedirect.com/science/article/pii/S0092867414011118), and it works well for our current research.
+A new pipeline [CLEAR](https://github.com/YangLab/CLEAR) was developped to help better quantify and compare the expression of circRNAs.

 Q: which aligner should I use when aligning circular RNA fusion junction reads?